liatrio/openo11y.dev/docs/engineering-defaults.md

 > A source-control branching model, where developers collaborate on code in a
 > single branch called 'trunk'[^trunksummary]

-Open O11y highly recommends using [Trunk Based Development][trunk] over other branching models.
+OpenO11y highly recommends using [Trunk Based Development][trunk] over other branching models.
 Its focus on simplicity offers many advantages:

 * The 'main' branch represents the application and is always production-ready